COMPLETE GUIDE

-Startup SEO: The Complete Operator Guide
+Startup SEO: The Lean Execution Guide for Founders

 Startup SEO is what works when you have one marketer, no agency budget, and need ranking traffic in two quarters.
 It is fundamentally different from enterprise SEO.
 This pillar covers the four phases, the cluster pages that compound, the anti-patterns that waste runway, and the metrics that actually predict revenue.